-VIVOTEK's ND9326P and ND9426P are the H.265 Linux-based standalone NVRs with embedded PoE.
-Equipped for up to 8-CH/16-CH network cameras, the NVRs support 8x or 16x 802.3 at/af PoE ports.
-Both also display the PoE power information, providing for a more convenient and smarter installation.
+VIVOTEK's ND9442P/ND9542P is an H.265 Linux-based standalone NVR with embedded PoE.
+Equipped for up to 16-CH or 32-CH network cameras.
+The NVR supports 16x 802.3 at/af PoE ports.
+The NVR displays the PoE power information, providing for a more convenient and smarter installation.

-The NVR also supports remote and mobile access via VORTEX Connect, VIVOCloud, and iViewer apps for both iOS and Android handheld devices.
+The NVR also supports remote and mobile access via VORTEX Connect, VIVOCloud and iViewer apps for both iOS and Android handheld devices.
 The VIVOCloud app provides instant push notification and direct video playback functions when triggered by an alarm notification, providing users with a flexible and intelligent NVR for seamless use in small to medium sized video surveillance applications.

-With H.265 compression technology and embedded with 2 HDD's providing up to 16TB of storage age space, the NVR offers greater than 30% more recording capacity than H.264 systems.
+With H.265 compression technology and embedded with 4 HDDs providing up to 32TB of storage space, the NVR offers greater than 30% more recording capacity than H.264 systems.
 This advancement provides users with more storage space for longer durations of video recording.
-In addition, the RAID 0/1 configurations provide further data security in the rare event of a hard drive failure.

-For high-quality and detailed images, the NVR supports a maximum network camera resolution of 4K,20-Megapixels.
-Furthermore, the NVR supports VIVOTEK's fisheye network camera "Fisheye Dewarp" function via a web console, which provides multiple de-warping modes in live view and playback, ensuring the correct angle of video view and detailed information for flexible usage.
-Lastly, to quickly and intuitively find any target event, the NVR is equipped with the "Story-Board Search" function, which provides a glimpse of past recordings over an intuitive time-line.
+For high-quality and detailed images, the NVR supports a maximum network camera resolution of 4K,8-Megapixels.
+Furthermore, the NVR supports VIVOTEK's fisheye network camera "Fisheye Dewarp" function via a local or web console, which provides multiple de-warping modes in live view and playback, ensuring the correct angle of video view and detailed information for flexible usage.
+Lastly, to quickly and intuitively find any target event, the NVR is equipped with the "meta data search" function, which provides a glimpse of past recordings over an intuitive timeline.

 The NVR supports HDMI and VGA local video output, so users can control the GUI OSD interface via mouse & keyboard, eliminating the need for a separate PC to search video or playback from the NVR.
-Additionally, the intuitive and friendly VIVOTEK GUI design gives users a smoother control experience.
+Additionally, the intuitive and friendly VIVOTEK GUI design gives users a smooth control experience.